SpenceKonde/DxCore/megaavr/extras/Comparison.md

 Same as before.
 On early 128k chips, SPI0 must have SSD=1 to run in master mode if set to the default pin mapping.
 We always set that because we NEVER supported slave

 ## USART
 Same as before.
-Still has the same errata with open drain mode...
+Still has the same errata with open drain mode... they might as well just add it to the datasheet at this point.

 ## CCL
 Errta doesn't mention the D-latch?
 Does that mean we have a working D-latch finally?
-Other than that, they shook up the INSELs to make sense with all the extra peripherals the DA series has, but otherwise, it's pretty much the same as the CCL that the megaAVR 0-series got.
+Other than that, minor changes to the INSEL bits to make sense with all the extra peripherals the DA series has, but otherwise, it's pretty much the same as the CCL that the megaAVR 0-series got.

 ## EVSYS
 Basically the event system from the megaAVR 0-series.
-Errata: Early 128k 64-pin parts no connection to event system for the PE, PB pins that aren't present on the 48-pin parts!
+Errata: ~Early~ AVR128DA64 parts have no connection to event system for the PE, PB pins that aren't present on the 48-pin parts.
+[8 months later, still no silicon revision to fix this]

 ## NVMCTRL
 TOTALLY DIFFERENT!